The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-1/lesson-2-boxmodel_layout/boxmodel_layout_notes.md

 # The Visual Formatting Model
 * The `display` property has almost thirty values, but `block`, `inline-block`, and `inline` are most used.
+* *block* elements occupy any available width, regardless of their content, and begin on a new line
+* *inline* elements occupy only the width their content requires and line up on the same line, one after the other.
+* Every element has a default display property value; however, as with all other property values, that value may be overwritten. `<p>`, for example is `display: block` by default.

 ## Block elements
 * _block elements_ (headings, paragraphs, sections, tables, forms, etc) by default occupy all horizontal space available within its container, with nothing to its left or right.